alexvmt/cholera_risk_modeling/README.md

 ## Preprocess the data

-Second, the cholera outbreaks and ECVs need to be preprocessed using the following script and notebooks:
+Second, outbreaks and ECVs need to be preprocessed using the following script and notebooks:
-- Cholera outbreaks:  `convert_cholera_outbreaks_from_pdf_to_text.sh` and `preprocess_cholera_outbreaks.ipynb`
+- Outbreaks:  `extract_and_clean_tables_from_pdf_files.py` and `preprocess_outbreaks.ipynb`
 - ECVs: `preprocess_essential_climate_variables.ipynb`

 ## Create train and test set

-Third, the cholera outbreaks and ECVs need to be further processed to create train and test sets on district and month level using the following notebook:
+Third, the preprocessed cholera outbreaks and ECVs need to be further processed to create a train and a test set on district and month level using the following notebook:
 - `create_train_and_test_set.ipynb`

 ## Exploratory data analysis and validation

-The following notebook explores and validates the created cholera outbreaks dataset and ECVs and creates the maps shown below:
+The following notebook explores and validates the extracted cholera outbreaks and ECVs and creates the maps shown below:
 - `exploratory_data_analysis_and_validation.ipynb`

 ### Cholera outbreaks in India by district (2010 to 2018)